subutux/rmapy/docs/source/quickstart.rst

 ````````````

 A DocumentType is a document.
 This can be a pdf, epub or notebook.
-These types are represented by the object :class:`rmapi.document.Document`
+These types are represented by the object :class:`rmapy.document.Document`

 Changing the metadata is easy